PoromKamal/StormAI/README.md

 ## Your focus (frontend focused or backend focused)

 Frontend focused.<br />
-This is because we want our users to have an excellent experience while whiteboarding/brainstorming on our platoform.
+This is because we want our users to have an excellent experience while whiteboarding/brainstorming on our platform.

 ## Team members with student numbers